astronomer/docs/software/configure-deployment.md

 ### Astro CLI deploys

-By default, you can deploy DAGs to an Airflow Deployment by building them into a Docker image and pushing that image to the Astronomer Registry via the CLI or API.
+By default, you can deploy code to an Airflow Deployment by building it into a Docker image and pushing that image to the Astronomer Registry via the CLI or API.
 This workflow is described in [Deploy code via the CLI](deploy-cli.md).

 This mechanism builds your DAGs into a Docker image alongside all other files in your Astro project directory, including your Python and OS-level packages, your Dockerfile, and your plugins.

 The resulting image is then used to generate a set of Docker containers for each of Airflow's core components.
 Every time you run `astro deploy` in the Astro CLI, your DAGs are rebuilt into a new Docker image and all Docker containers are restarted.

 You can also enable [DAG only deploys](deploy-dags.md) to deploy only your `dags` directory without building a Docker image.
 Note that you will still need access to Docker to authenticate to Astronomer Software before you can deploy DAGs.

-### Volume-based DAG deploys
+### NFS volume-based DAG deploys

-For advanced teams who deploy DAG changes more frequently, Astronomer also supports an [NFS volume-based](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) deploy mechanism.
+For advanced teams who deploy DAG changes more frequently, Astronomer also supports an [NFS volume-based](https://kubernetes.io/docs/concepts/storage/volumes/#nfs) DAG deploy mechanism.

 Using this mechanism, you can deploy DAGs to an Airflow Deployment on Astronomer by adding the corresponding Python files to a shared file system on your network.
 Compared to image-based deploys, NFS volume-based deploys limit downtime and enable continuous deployment.